How do I view Modules as an observer?

 Depending on the module item type, requirements include up to five options:

-- Mark as done: You must mark the module item as done before you can progress to the next item.
+- Mark as done: The student must mark the module item as done before you can progress to the next item.

-- Contribute: You must post a reply to the discussion topic or contribute content to a page.
+- Contribute: The student must post a reply to the discussion topic or contribute content to a page.

-- Submit: You must submit the assignment, graded discussion, or quiz.
+- Submit: The student must submit the assignment, graded discussion, or quiz.

-- Score at least X: You must submit the assignment with a minimum of the shown score.
+- Score at least X: The student must submit the assignment with a minimum of the shown score.

 Each module contains module items.
 Each item includes the module item name .
 Items will display the due date (if any) , and the number of points the assignment is worth .
 If a To-Do date was added to a non-graded item, the date will display next to the module item .